jruby/activerecord-jdbc-adapter/README.md

 ```

 JDBC driver specific properties might be set if you use an URL to specify the DB
-or using the *properties:* syntax :
+or preferably using the *properties:* syntax:

 ```yml
 production: